Metabolic Syndrome X

 The exact cause of metabolic syndrome is not known.
 Your risk for metabolic syndrome increases if you have insulin resistance.
 Insulin is a hormone that helps your body take sugar out of your blood and use it for energy.
 Insulin resistance means your pancreas keeps making insulin but your body cannot use it correctly.
 Your risk for metabolic syndrome also increases as you age, if you are overweight or obese, or you are not physically active.

 What are the signs and symptoms of metabolic syndrome?

 Most people with metabolic syndrome do not have any signs or symptoms.
 You may have more thirst or hunger than usual, urinate more often, or have blurred vision or headaches.

 How is metabolic syndrome diagnosed?

-Your caregiver will examine you and ask about other medical conditions you may have.
-He may ask if you have any family members with metabolic syndrome, diabetes, obesity, or heart disease.
+Your healthcare provider will examine you and ask about other medical conditions you may have.
+He or she may ask if you have a family history of metabolic syndrome, diabetes, obesity, or heart disease.

-- Blood tests: These are used to check your glucose and cholesterol levels.
+- Blood tests are used to check your glucose and cholesterol levels.

-- Oral glucose tolerance test: Your blood sugar level is tested after you fast for 8 hours, then again after you are given a glucose drink.
+- An oral glucose tolerance test is used to check how glucose changes your blood sugar level.
+Your blood sugar level is tested after you fast for 8 hours.
+Then you are given a glucose drink, and your blood sugar level is tested again.
 The test measures how high your blood sugar level rises from the glucose drink.